Earthquakes on May 1, 2026

 6.3 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.1 earthquake 10 km ENE of Falls City, Texas came in on May 1, 2026 at 19:00 UTC.
+May 1, 2026 brought a magnitude 2.1 earthquake 10 km ENE of Falls City, Texas, logged at 19:00 UTC.
 It arrived roughly 1 hours after a larger magnitude 2.2 mainshock in the same 20 km area, placing it within the typical aftershock window.
 This was a shallow crustal earthquake, focused at 6.3 km depth.
 The epicenter is at 29.004°, -97.909°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-01